 Bike Along the Han

-Seoul is often portrayed as a city of concrete and neon, so many are surprised to learn that there is a variety of green spaces strewn across the Korean capital.
+Seoul is often portrayed as a city of concrete and neon, so many are surprised to learn that there is a vast array of green spaces strewn across the Korean capital.
 My favorite place to soak up some sun is the Han River and the parks that border it.
 In addition to featuring riverside cafes, basketball courts and fishing spots, the Han River also has its fair share of bicycle rental shops.

 To rent a bike, all you need is a photo ID.
 Prices are extremely reasonable (around 3,000 won per hour) and the river is equipped with safe and well-marked bike lanes.
 For more info and a list of routes, click here.